Escape the New York City and Go Apple Picking on Long Island, New York!

 The best places to go apple picking on Long Island are mainly on the North Fork in Suffolk County!
 Below, I’m sharing some of the best orchards to go Apple picking on Long Island, many of which are local favorites!

-If you stay up-to-date with my Long Island, New York posts, you’ll notice Lewin Farm is one of my favorite farms to visit for Apple picking and even pumpkin picking on Long Island!
+If you stay up-to-date with my Long Island, New York posts, you’ll notice Lewin Farms is one of my favorite farms to visit for Apple picking and even pumpkin picking on Long Island!

 This Apple Orchard is fairly large along with a variety of different apples to choose from!
 Believe it or not, Lewin Farm is actually the first place I visited on Long Island to go apple picking!